timharek/timharek.no/content/about.md

 from the west coast of Norway.
 I care about creating solutions that respects people, in terms of privacy, security and user experience.

-I work as a technologist at Netlife Design in Bergen, where I mostly work with full stack development, accessibility and some UX.
-I also have a "side-gig" as an IT manager for a company I've worked for for the last 9 years, Vest Kontakt.
+I work as a technologist at Netlife Bergen, where I mostly work with full stack development, accessibility and some UX.

 I spend my free time learning about new technologies, automating my everyday and going hiking with my dog, Ayla! 🐕